 Facts: Maria MADRE from El Salvador originally entered the United States without inspection in 1998.
 Maria lives in Arizona and has never left the country since she entered.
 She was granted TPS.
 Maria gave birth to her only U.S. citizen child, Dolores DAUGHTER, 15 years ago.
 Maria is unmarried, and her parents do not have lawful immigration status.
-If Maria left to consular process, she would trigger the unlawful presence bar under INA § 212(a)(9)(B).
+If Maria left to consular process, she would trigger the ten-year unlawful presence bar under INA § 212(a)(9)(B).
 Maria has no U.S. citizen or lawful permanent resident parent or spouse upon whom she could base an extreme hardship waiver of the INA § 212(a)(9)(B) unlawful presence bar, and thus she would be stuck outside of the country for ten years if she tried to consular process.

 Analysis: The practitioner screens and finds no problems in terms of Maria's eligibility for Advance Parole as a current TPS recipient, nor any possible "red flags" (such as prior criminal or immigration violations) that could result in DHS barring her re-entry into the United States with Advance Parole.
-Additionally, the practitioner fully explains the risks to Maria of traveling on Advance Parole, and makes an assessment of the current status of TPS, Advance Parole, and the law underpinning the ability to reenter on Advance Parole and subsequently apply for adjustment of status.14 The practitioner explains to Maria that under current law, Maria's grant of TPS constitutes an "admission" under Ramirez.
-The practitioner explains that there is also another way to meet the INA § 245(a) "admitted or paroled" requirement by traveling abroad and returning to the United States with Advance Parole.
-Maria may decide that she wants to travel on Advance Parole, so that she will be eligible to apply for adjustment of status as soon as her U.S. citizen daughter turns 21 and is able to submit a petition on Maria's behalf-even if Ramirez is later overturned.
-Note that as long as Ramirez and Flores remain good law, Maria does not legally need to take this additional step of traveling on Advance Parole.
-The aim of Advance Parole in this case is to offer Maria the strongest possibility of being able to adjust her status in six years even if:
+Additionally, the practitioner fully explains the risks to Maria of traveling on Advance Parole, and makes an assessment of the current status of TPS, Advance Parole, and the law underpinning the ability to reenter on Advance Parole and subsequently apply for adjustment of status.
+16 The practitioner explains to Maria that under current law, Maria's grant of TPS constitutes an "admission" under Ramirez; Arizona is within the Ninth Circuit, and therefore the Ramirez decision applies to her case.
+The practitioner explains that there is also another way to meet the INA § 245(a) "admitted or paroled" requirement, by traveling abroad and returning to the United States with Advance Parole.
+Maria may decide that she wants to travel on Advance Parole, so that she will be eligible to apply for adjustment of status as soon as her U.S. citizen daughter turns 21 and is able to submit a petition on Maria's behalf-even if Ramirez is later overturned, or her TPS ends and Ramirez is construed only to apply to current TPS holders.
+Note that as long as Ramirez and Flores remain good law, and TPS for El Salvador persists, Maria does not legally need to take this additional step of traveling on Advance Parole.
+The aim of Advance Parole in this case is to offer Maria the strongest possibility of being able to adjust her status in six years (when her daughter turns 21) even if:

-- 1) the designation of TPS for which she has qualified has ended and the DHS or a court determines that the Ramirez decision no longer applies to individuals whose TPS grant has lapsed; or - 2) the U.S. Supreme Court overturns the Ramirez decision in the future.
+- 1) the designation of TPS for which she has qualified has ended and the DHS or a court determines that the Ramirez decision no longer applies to individuals whose TPS grant has ended or lapsed; or - 2) the U.S. Supreme Court overturns the Ramirez decision in the future.

-E. Next Steps: Pursue Adjustment if Eligible, or if not Eligible, Consider Advance Parole
+IV.
+Next Steps: Pursue Adjustment if Eligible, or if not Eligible, Consider Advance Parole

 Adjustment Pursuant to Ramirez.
-It is unclear whether the current administration will renew the TPS designations for El Salvador, Honduras, Nicaragua, and Haiti in 2018.15 Therefore, we strongly advise those who are eligible for adjustment pursuant to Ramirez to do so soon-especially those from El Salvador, Honduras, Nicaragua, and Haiti-so that they are able to adjust prior to the possible termination of their TPS designation.
+It is unclear whether the current administration will renew the TPS designations for El Salvador, Honduras, and Haiti in 2018, and we already know that Sudan's and Nicaragua's TPS designations will not be extended beyond November 2018 and January 2019, respectively.
+Therefore, we strongly advise TPS holders who are from those countries and are eligible for adjustment pursuant to Ramirez to do so soon.